 A prospect is any lead that has been qualified and moved further into the sales funnel.
-Typically a prospect has had a conversation with an SDR or sales rep and has expressed interested in your product offering.
+Typically a prospect has had a conversation with an SDR or sales rep and has expressed interest in your product offering.

 When does a lead become a prospect?

-This is where our sales funnel and the prospect’s level of consideration come into play.
+This is where our sales funnel and the prospect’s level of consideration comes into play.
 A product with a low level of consideration has a smaller funnel than a product with a high level of consideration.
 If you are grocery shopping, you likely don’t think deeply about buying a pack of gum.
 If you are a CMO responsible for integrating a new marketing automation tool for your team, your level of consideration will be drastically different and more in-depth.